Push subscriptions to CREODIAS EODATA catalogue

 What To Do Next

 Once you have received a notification, you might want to download that product.
-The ways of achieving this goal include:
+The approaches to reaching this objective include:

 These articles cover some of the available ways of processing EODATA: